This programme is specifically designed to provide:

 - Exposures towards professionalism and ethical standards needed to execute accountabilities and responsibilities in evaluation and decision making.

 Part-time (24+ months)

 Asia Pacific University (APU), Malaysia & Staffordshire University, UK

 - Bachelor’s degree in a relevant field with minimum CGPA of 2.75 or equivalent as acceptable by the Senate; OR

-- Bachelor’s degree or equivalent in a relevant field but for CGPA below 2.75; can be accepted provided that the candidates must have 5 years working experience in relevant field.
+- Bachelor’s degree or equivalent in a relevant field but for CGPA below 2.75; can be accepted provided that the candidates must have five years working experience in relevant field.

 - Graduates of equivalent qualifications who have several years of relevant industry experience.

 - Evidence of satisfactory English language skills is required for candidates where English is not their first language, such as IELTS 6.0 or above or TOEFL 550 or above.

 Who should attend

 This programme is specially designed for enhancing the current group of accounting graduates or practitioners who may need to further advance, improve their fundamental understanding of the accounting profession and the market needs from the academic perspective.
 It is a process of preparation as well as upgrading their skills.